2 killed, 1 injured in avalanche on Norwegian Arctic island - WTMJ

 One managed to break free after being buried in snow for two hours and returned back to the military base for help, it added.

+Norwegian media said the victims were a woman and a man.
+Public broadcaster NRK identified them as nurse Bjoerk Batalden, 57, who was on a six-month assignment on the island, and civil engineer Robin Karlsen, 31.

+The unidentified man who survived the avalanche sustained minor injuries, NRK said.

-Norwegian newspaper VG said the victims were a woman in her 50s and a man in his 30s.
-Military chief Eirik Kristoffersen and Norwegian Prime Minister Erna Solberg offered their condolences to the victims’ relatives.
+Gen. Eirik Kristoffersen, chief of Norway’s military, and Norwegian Prime Minister Erna Solberg offered their condolences to the victims’ relatives.

 “I have received a sad message that two of us have lost their lives in a landslide accident on Jan Mayen.
 Our people do an important job there every day, on Norwegian territory, but still far from home,” Kristoffersen said.